peterheldens/data-logger/README.md

 Note: The micro:bit connection is limited to 1 stream at a time.
 So if the micro:bit is connected to MakeCode on the web, it can't be connected to Excel or the Windows 10 App.

+Note: There is a seperate MakeCode Extension available for data streamer.
+See[pxt-hacking-stem](https://makecode.microbit.org/pkg/microsoft/pxt-hacking-stem).
+However, this extension is not (yet) used in this script.

 #### MakeCode Device Console data loggin provides:
 - real-time data logging
 - real-time visual graphics